HRSadeghi/LargeNumbers/README.md

 In this repository, a library has been provided that allows you to perform the four basic operations of addition, subtraction, multiplication and division on large and very large numbers.

-Note: In this library, powering operation is not yet supported
+Note: In this library, powering is not supported yet, but it will be supported in the next versions.

 ## Installation